mdart86/Ruby_Terminal_Application/README.md

 <br>

 ### Feature 3 - Gentle Messages - *Error Handling*
-No one's perfect, even though we may not like to admit!
-That is why this app helps guide the user when something is not quite right in their selection.
-This app will **rescue** you!
-Yes it's that smart!
+No one's perfect, even though we may not like to admit it!
+That is why this app helps guide the user when something is not quite right in their selection, it will **rescue** you!
+Yes, it's that smart!
 <br>

 One area where this **rescue** feature happens is when the user hasn't entered all the details required to create their profile.
 Looking at the below Ruby code, it's fairly easy to work out what is going on: